-These financial statements comprise PODA a.s., and its associate (together the "Company", "us", "we" or "our").
-The Company does not prepare consolidated financial statements as it does not control any subsidiary.
-Further, these financial statements do not represent separate financial statements as per IAS 27.
+These consolidated financial statements comprise PODA a.s., and its subsidiaries (together the "Group", "PODA", "us", "we" or "our").
+The financial year corresponds to the calendar year.

-The financial statements were prepared on a going concern basis, as described below, under the historical cost convention except for certain assets and liabilities acquired during business combinations which are measured at fair value as disclosed in the accounting policies below.
-The financial statements and the accompanying notes are presented in thousand Czech crowns (TCZK), the functional currency of the Company, unless otherwise stated.
+The consolidated financial statements were prepared on a going concern basis, as described below, under the historical cost convention except for certain assets and liabilities acquired during business combinations which are measured at fair value as disclosed in the accounting policies below.
+The consolidated financial statements and the accompanying notes are presented in thousand Czech crowns (TCZK), the functional currency of the Group, unless otherwise stated.

-The financial statements were prepared and approved on the assumption that the Company remains a going concern.
-Our key management prepared forecasts and projections for the Company, which indicate that cash on hand, together with cash from operations and credit facilities, are expected to be sufficient for our cash requirements through at least 12 months from the approval of these financial statements.
-These forecasts indicate that, taking into account reasonably possible downsides and the potential impact of resurgence of COVID-19 and Russia's invasion on Ukraine on our operations and financial resources, we will have sufficient funds to meet our liabilities as they come due.
+The consolidated financial statements were prepared and approved on the assumption that the Group remains a going concern.
+Our key management prepared forecasts and projections for the Group, which indicate that cash on hand, together with cash from operations and credit facilities, are expected to be sufficient for our cash requirements through at least 12 months from the approval of these consolidated financial statements.
+These forecasts indicate that we will have sufficient funds to meet our liabilities as they come due.